nccgroup/reactor/README.md

 # Reactor
+Reactor started as a fork of the open source project [ElastAlert](https://github.com/Yelp/elastalert).
+The maintainer of this project should keep close tabs on the changes to ElastAlert (excluding their additional alerters) and ensure that any relevant bugs fixes be patched in and any useful feature ported in.

-Create rules with custom filters and alert on matches.
+Reactor is an alerting engine which takes in a set of rules with custom filters and alerts on matches.
-Automatically update silenced alerts with repeat alert information.
+Reactor automatically updates silenced alerts with repeat alert information.

 ## Supported Versions
 Currently Reactor supports ElasticSearch 5.x.x, 6.x.x, and 7.x.x